Introduction to niche podcast sponsorship revenue

 - Operational reality: can you actually sell and deliver the packages implied by your assumptions?

-Sponsors do not buy seconds of audio in the abstract.
+Sponsors do not buy podcast seconds in the abstract.
 They buy trusted access to a specific audience.
 That means your pitch should connect pricing to audience fit, listener intent, and the credibility of your host read.
-A smaller show with a defined audience often wins by being easier to trust, easier to explain internally, and easier to measure than a much larger but fuzzier placement.
+A smaller show with a sharply defined audience often wins by being easier to trust, easier to explain internally, and easier to measure than a much larger but fuzzier placement.

 In practice, many podcasters do better when they present three packages instead of one number.
 A lower-cost test package lowers the sponsor's perceived risk.
 A middle option becomes the default.
 A premium option gives you room to sell exclusivity, category protection, newsletter placement, bonus mentions, or custom integrations without having to negotiate from scratch every time.